Travel with Children

 - Acuario Inbursa This world-class mega-aquarium in Mexico City wows kids with manta rays, piranhas and crocodiles, while the Soumaya and Jumex museums just across the road will entertain the parents.

-- Baja whale-watching See massive gray whales and their calves off the coasts of the Baja Peninsula – usually requires several hours in a boat, so best for older kids.
+- Baja whale-watching See massive gray whales and their calves off the coasts of Baja California – usually requires several hours in a boat, so best for older kids.

 - Zoomat The zoo at Tuxtla Gutiérrez has 180 species, all from the state of Chiapas, including several types of big cat.